-- Parallel open collector outputs
+- Parallel open collector outputs.

-- Pulse stream output
+- Pulse stream open collector output.

-- Binary
+- Binary open collector output.

-- Smiley® Secure Protocol (SSP) secure serial communications
+- Smiley® Secure Protocol (SSP) secure serial communications.

-- Simple serial I/O communications
+- Simple serial I/O communications.

-- MDB interface protocol
+- MDB interface protocol.

 - CCTalk

 - Extended Interface / USA Serial (NIS)

-5: NV10 User Interface
+5: NV9 User Interface

 The user interface with the NV9 is shown below (see figure 2).
-It is simply a set of four DIPswitches and a RED LED, GREEN LED and an AMBER LED mounted on the side of the NV10.
-The DIPswitches set the basic operating mode of the unit, while the LED's indicate the operational status of the NV10.
+It is simply a set of four DIPswitches and a RED LED, GREEN LED and an AMBER LED mounted on the top of the NV9.
+The DIPswitches set the basic operating mode of the unit, while the LED's indicate the operational status of the NV9.

-Figure 2 - NV10 User Display and DIPswitches
+Figure 2 - User Display and DIPswitch Settings

-5.1:DIPswitch Settings.
+5.1:DIPswitch Settings

-The four DIPswitches can be set to a combination of either up or down depending on the configuration required for the particular NV10.
+The four DIPswitches can be set to a combination of either up Tor down J depending on the configuration required for the particular NV9.